univention/ucsschool-id-connector/docs/source/development.rst

 .. include:: legend.txt

 * We already know that he *DC Primary* writes data to the *Large in-queue*.
-This folder is accessible by the host UCS system as well be the *ID Connector* docker container (where it is mounted).
+This folder is accessible by the host UCS system as well be the |iIDC| docker container (where it is mounted).
 * *In Queue* is a python process, that reads out the *Large in-queue*.
 It still might need extra data from the LDAP in the *DC Primary*, which it will do using ``python-ldap``.